mate-academy/py-loyalty-system/README.md

 2. **`def not_active_customers()`**

-This function returns all names of loyalty participants who were active in the period from 2021-01-01 to 2022-01-01.
+This function returns all first names of loyalty participants who were active in the period from 2021-01-01 to 2022-01-01.

 3. **`def most_active_customers()`**